joelburton/Homework/Homework05/README.md

 To: jrdev48@ubermelon.co <Junior Developer #48>
 From: mmelitopolski@ubermelon.co <Mel Melitopolski>
 Date: Fri June 6, 2014 4:58:47 PM PDT
-Subject: *URGENT* SALES REPORT ADVICE NEEDED!!
+Subject: *URGENT* We need to get ready for the upcoming sales report meeting!

 Attached you'll find the file `sales_report.csv`, which contains a line for each order placed.
 An order (and hence, each line in `sales_report.csv`) contains the salesperson's name, total amount of the order and